yuki-koyama/tinycolormap/README.md

 tinycolormap is a header-only library, so you do not need to compile it.
 You can use it by
 - Adding the path to the `include` directory of tinycolormap to your project's include paths, or
-- Copying the file `tinycolormap.h` to your project (note that tinycolormap consists of only that single file).
+- Copying the file `tinycolormap.hpp` to your project (note that tinycolormap consists of only that single file).

 If your project is managed by Cmake <https://cmake.org/>, then the `ExternalProject_Add` is useful as tinycolormap provides `CMakeLists.txt` for this purpose.